-The reasons for back pain are many and varied, but having a previous history of back pain, doing heavy or repetitive work, having poor posture, being overweight, stressed, anxious or depressed can all contribute to it and in some cases maintain it too.
+The reasons for back pain are complex and varied, but having a previous history of back pain, doing heavy or repetitive work, having poor posture, being overweight, stressed, anxious or depressed can all contribute to it and in some cases maintain it too.

 Back pain, especially when long term, can impact hugely on your life at work, home and with relationships.
 It is estimated that around 8% of those with acute back pain will go on to develop chronic back pain.
 For this reason it is advisable to start treatment early, to reduce pain, improve function and get your life back.

-Osteopathy can help alleviate back pain by the use of hands-on techniques such as massage, joint mobilisation, stretching and electrotherapy.
+Osteopaths in our clinic in Sussex can help alleviate back pain by the use of hands-on techniques such as massage, joint mobilisation, stretching and electrotherapy.
 This can help to lessen spasm, enhance movement and reduce pain and stiffness in muscles, joints, ligaments and tendons.
 The osteopath will also give you advice to follow to lessen symptoms and may prescribe exercises to perform to help both stretch and strengthen your body.
 They may advise on work station ergonomics, hot-cold treatments, sitting postures, supports and much more.
 Everything will be tailored to you and your individual needs.